 What Is The Best Way To Learn Advanced Angular Features?

 The best way to learn Angular and its most advanced features is to simply take and use it to build something very concrete, like for example an application or a library – and do it in a step-by-step way, as there is no replacement for that experience.

-In order to understand a technology, we really need to build something non-trivial with it – blog posts and docs will only get us so far.
+In order to understand technology, we really need to build something non-trivial with it – blog posts and docs will only get us so far.

-This is of course very time-consuming to do without any help because we will have to learn everything by ourselves along the way as we build something, gluing together an endless number of blog posts, documentation and Stackoverflow answers.
+This is of course very time-consuming to do without any help because we will have to learn everything by ourselves along the way as we build something, gluing together an endless number of blog posts, documentation, and Stackoverflow answers.

-So because of this, in order to really dive deep into Angular we will be using it to build a series of small reusable libraries.
-The goal is to create a practice scenario, and learn the advanced features of Angular in their original use cases, where they make the most sense and so are easier to learn.
+So because of this, in order to really dive deep into Angular, we will be using it to build a series of small reusable libraries.
+The goal is to create a practice scenario and learn the advanced features of Angular in their original use cases, where they make the most sense and so are easier to learn.

 What Libraries Will We Build In This Course?

 We will be building the following libraries, and learn how to publish them on NPM using the Angular Package Format: We will start by doing a Font Awesome customizable Input Box and learn the advantages of designing our components using content projection over a more input/output based design.
-At this stage we will also introduce the Angular Testing ecosystem.
+At this stage, we will also introduce the Angular Testing ecosystem.

 We will also learn how directives and components of a given module can interact in a transparent way, independently of the place where they are used in the template, using a shared library service.
-We will then build a Input mask directive, where we will cover some advanced keyboard handling behavior.
+We will then build an Input mask directive, where we will cover some advanced keyboard handling behavior.